mcclaskey/batch_niistats/README.md

 The program will start by opening a file selection dialogue box.
 Select the .csv file you created in step 1 and press ok.
 Wait while the program runs.

 When it is done you will have a .csv file in the same directory as the input .csv file.
-The output file's name will be be the same as the input file's name but will have a timestamp and the suffix '*_compiled'.
+The output file's name will be be the same as the input file's name but will have a timestamp and the suffix that indicates the option specified as input.

 # Setup
 1. create/activate a project environment